flynn/flynn/util/packer/README.md

 # Packer Templates

 This directory contains Packer templates for building machine images that represent an Ubuntu target system for Flynn.
-This is essentially a stock image of Ubuntu 14.04 with Docker installed and the Flynn container images downloaded.
+These are essentially stock images of Ubuntu 14.04 / 16.04 with Flynn installed.

 ## Usage

 First, [install Packer](http://www.packer.io/intro/getting-started/setup.html).
-Then, clone this repository and `cd` into the `util/packer/ubuntu-14.04` target directory.
+Then, clone this repository and `cd` into the `util/packer` target directory.

 ## Vagrant Template